China Becomes Japan’s Largest Wood Importer

 _And Japan, our neighbour, which we have always been close to, is in great anxiety.
 According to the latest data, Japan’s timber exports exceeded 35 billion yen in 2018, the highest in 41 years, of which 15.8 billion yen was contributed by China, and 40% of Japan’s timber exports went to the Chinese market.

 Seeing here, we can see that China is not only not exporting timber to Japan, but also Japan’s largest importer of timber.
 As a result, China’s greening area has increased, while Japan’s forests have declined.
 As early as 2015, China banned commercial logging of natural trees and transferred the market gap to Japan.
 Of course, the Japanese are not foolish.
 Cedar and Chinese fir are planted artificially, but it is not a good thing to sell them to China all the time.
-To this end, Japan’s Ministry of Agriculture, Forestry and Fisheries launched a campaign to encourage the consumption of domestic timber in order to protect local forest resources.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+To this end, Japan’s Ministry of Agriculture, Forestry and Fisheries launched a campaign to encourage the consumption of domestic timber in order to protect local forest resources.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.